belitheops/ai-newsletter-generator/replit.md

 - Dual export functionality: HTML and Markdown formats for both new and archived newsletters
 - Archive browser for historical newsletters with view and download options
 - RSS Feed Management page for adding, editing, deleting, and toggling news sources
+- Category Management page for creating and maintaining custom story categories
 - Configuration panel for API status
 - Backward compatibility for archived newsletters (markdown available for new newsletters only)